Racehorse injuries: Management-related

-Training
+Training and exercise history

 Catastrophic injuries are often the acute manifestation of a more chronic process.
 Tissues with the greatest blood supply respond most quickly to conditioning.
-The first tissues to respond are the horse's heart and lungs, then his muscles, and last are tendons and bones.
+The first tissues to respond are the horse's heart and lungs, then its muscles, and last are tendons and bones.
 The heart, lungs and muscles possess an excellent blood supply.
 Ligaments, tendons and joint capsules are relatively poorly supplied with blood and strengthening them can take two to four times as long.
 Bones and hooves require the longest period of time to develop their full density and strength.
 A British study showed that 78% of fractures occur during training.
 The substantial proportion of fractures that occurred during training emphasised the importance of studying these injuries away from the racecourse and the large number of stress injuries suggested that training regimes for young Thoroughbreds could be improved to create a more robust skeleton, able to withstand injury and fatality.

-The Thoroughbred Owners and Breeders Association (TOBA) statistics on racing related career ending injuries show that high grade races have a much lower rate of injury than low grade races.
-While this could be attributed to many factors, including the quality of the horse, economics, or medications, the trainer still must make the decision to run a horse or not to run a horse.
-Because leading trainers consistently get the best horses, injury rates by race grade should correspond to injury rates by trainer.
-John Gaines even said that trainers are so important, transcendent trainers like Ben Jones, Hirsch Jacobs, Woody Stephens, Bob Baffert, and Wayne Lukas are worth as much as a great stallion or a great broodmare.
-High grade races are considered stakes, allowance, and maiden special weight races.
-Low grade races are considered claiming and maiden claiming races.

 Medication

-Dan Hartman, Chair of Racing Commissioners International (RCI), said in March 2011 that a five-year phase out of drugs and medication is reasonable to bring North American racing policies in line with what is going on in other parts of the world like Europe and Hong Kong.
-Hartman said that a phased approach would give horsemen and owners sufficient time to adjust to the change.
-Hartman went on to say that he thinks that the regulators are the only voice in North American racing for the horse.
+Dan Hartman, Chair of Racing Commissioners International (RCI), stated in March 2011 that a five-year phase out of drugs and medication was reasonable to bring North American racing policies in line with developments in other parts of the world such as Europe and Hong Kong.
+Hartman stated that a phased approach would give horsemen and owners sufficient time to adjust to the change, and that regulators were the only voice in North American racing for the horse.
 RCI was originally called National Association of State Racing Commissioners and consists of mainly North American regulators whose goal is uniform rules and practices and reciprocity in enforcing each member's official rulings.
 Feeling no pain, an injured horse on drugs may continue to charge down the track, endangering every horse and jockey in the race.
 Drugs may account for the fact that the North American fatality rate on turf is higher than it is in Australia on turf, or even Great Britain (0.38), where race day medications are not allowed.

+In Argentina, a study found that horses that were administered phenylbutazone, an NSAID, were at higher risk of both musculoskeletal injury (odds ratio of 1.45) and fatality (odds ratio of 1.59).